travis-ci/docs-travis-ci-com/blog/_posts/2013-05-09-improved-github-sync.md

 Today everything got a bit simpler for both [travis-ci.org][travis-ci-org] and [travis-ci.com][travis-ci-com] users with the introduction of _DAILY_ syncs with GitHub!

-Using [Sidekiq][sidekiq], an awesome background processing library from [Mike Perham][mike-perham], we schedule syncs for all users over a 23 hour period.
-As we use Heroku this makes sure we don't hit the 24 hour dyno restart.
-For both Travis for open source and Travis for private projects we sync around 1,500 users per hour (around 34,000 users total), with a typical user sync (user info, orgs, repositories, and memberships/permissions) taking anywhere between 30 seconds to several minutes depending on how many orgs and repositories a user might have access to.
+Using [Sidekiq][sidekiq], an awesome background processing library from [Mike Perham][mike-perham], we schedule syncs for all users over a 24 hour period.
+For both Travis for open source and Travis for private projects we sync around 1,400 users per hour (around 34,000 users total), with a typical user sync (user info, orgs, repositories, and memberships/permissions) taking anywhere between 30 seconds to several minutes depending on how many orgs and repositories a user might have access to.

 We are not done with sync, we have a lot to improve and are working on making sure what you see on GitHub is also what you see on Travis.